ramim-ahmed/trip-trove-tourism-management-client-side-application/README.md

 - [Swiper](https://swiperjs.com/) :that allows help pre build slider use to application.
 - [React-Hook-Form](https://react-hook-form.com/): that allows to form handling with validation
 - [Swiper](https://swiperjs.com/) :that allows help pre build slider use to application.
-- [React-Hook-Form](https://react-hook-form.com/): that allows to form handling with validation

 Challenges Requirements npm I Use ✨:

-- [React-Awesome-Reveal](https://www.npmjs.com/package/react-awesome-reveal): React Awesome Reveal is a library for React apps written in TypeScript that adds reveal animations
+- [React-Awesome-Reveal](https://www.npmjs.com/package/react-awesome-reveal): That allows to easy to use simple animation library

+- [React-Simple-Typewriter](https://www.npmjs.com/package/react-simple-typewriter):Adding a nice typewriter effect to your project.